 I am a co-founder of SyriaUntold, a digital archive on the Syrian civil movement and its creative and artistic content.
 It was launched by a group of Syrian journalists, writers, programmers and designers based inside Syria and abroad.

 I write about citizen narratives and art as a form of resistance in the face of (geo)politics for several media such as Eldiario.es.
 Global Voices Online, Global Voices Advocacy, Al-Jazeera, Deutsche Welle and Open Democracy.
 I have also worked as a researcher for projects such as the Web Index, which analyses the state of the internet per country and scope, and been a jury member for awards including the Prix Ars Electronica and The Bobs Awards, the world’s largest international blog competition, sponsored by German International Broadcasting Service Deutsche Welle.

 I regularly speak at conferences and give trainings and workshops.
 Among many others, this has included the Newsxchange conference, the Campus Party Millenium, the re:publica event and the Ars Electronica Festival.

-I hold degrees in English Studies from the University of Santiago de Compostela and in Arabic Studies from the University of Granada.
-I have a master´s degree in International Cooperation, that took me to Tetuan, Morocco for a year, where I worked on development projects.
-I also studied Literary Criticism at the University of Kansas, where I lived and taught Spanish for three years.
+I hold bachelor degrees in English Studies from the University of Santiago de Compostela and in Arabic Studies from the University of Granada.
+I hold master´s degrees in International Cooperation, Literary Criticism and Journalism and Media Studies at Carlos III University.

-I speak Spanish, English, Arabic and Gallego (the co-official language of the Spanish northern-area of Galicia), I have lived in Spain, Syria, Mexico, the United States and Morocco and there is nothing I like more than travelling and discovering new aspects of the world´s diverse cultures and societies.
+I speak Spanish, English, Arabic and Galician (the co-official language of the Spanish northern-area of Galicia), and I have lived in Spain, Syria, Mexico, the United States and Morocco.